Patricia Cornwell: Career

-Cornwell began work on her first novel in 1984, about a male detective named Joe Constable and met Dr. Marcella Farinelli Fierro, a medical examiner in Richmond, and subsequent inspiration for the character of Dr. Kay Scarpetta.
+In 1984, Cornwell began work on her first novel, about a male detective named Joe Constable.
+She also met Dr. Marcella Farinelli Fierro, a medical examiner in Richmond, who became the subsequent inspiration for the character of Dr. Kay Scarpetta.
 In 1985, she took a job at the Office of the Chief Medical Examiner of Virginia.
 She worked there for six years, first as a technical writer and then as a computer analyst.
 She also volunteered to work with the Richmond Police Department.
 Cornwell wrote three novels that she says were rejected before the publication in 1990, of the first installment of her Scarpetta series, Postmortem, based on real-life stranglings in Richmond in the summer of 1987.
-The novel won her various awards including the British John Creasey Award, the French Prix du Roman d'Adventure and the American Edgar Award.
+The novel won her various awards including the British John Creasey Award, the French Prix du Roman d'Adventure and the American Edgar Award for Best First Novel.

 Scarpetta series

 The Scarpetta novels include a great deal of detail on forensic science.
 The initial resolution to the mystery is found in the forensic investigation of the murder victim's corpse, although Scarpetta does considerably more field investigation and confrontation with suspects than real-life medical examiners.
 The novels generally climax with action scenes in which Scarpetta and her associates confront, or are confronted by, the killer or killers, usually concluding with the death of the killer.
 The novels are considered to have influenced the development of popular TV series on forensics, both fictional, such as CSI: Crime Scene Investigation, and documentaries, such as Cold Case Files.

 Other significant themes in the Scarpetta novels include health, individual safety and security, food, family, and the emerging sexual self-discovery of Scarpetta's niece.
 Often, conflicts and secret manipulations by Scarpetta's colleagues and staff are involved in the story-line and make the murder cases more complex.
 Although scenes from the novels take place in a variety of locations around the United States and (less commonly) internationally, they center around the city of Richmond, Virginia.

-There are two remarkable style shifts in the Scarpetta novels.
+There are two marked style shifts in the Scarpetta novels.
 Starting from The Last Precinct (2000), the style changes from past tense to present tense.
 Starting from Blow Fly (2003), the style changes from a first person to a third person, omniscient, narrator.
 Events are even narrated from the viewpoint of the murderers.
 Before Blow Fly the events are seen through Scarpetta's eyes only, and other points of view only appear in letters that Scarpetta reads.

 Cornwell shifted back to a first-person perspective in the Scarpetta novel Port Mortuary (2010).